toolness/weather-outfit-fun/README.md

 ## Limitations

-The current implementation is only localized to English and Farenheit, and there's no easy way to use Celsius or another language.
+The current implementation is only localized to English and Fahrenheit, and there's no easy way to use Celsius or another language.

 It's not easy to change the HTML, templates, or CSS for the app.
 Exposing